The Refugee, Illuminated

 Archival Specialist

-- Tamar Sarkissian (France)
+• Tamar Sarkissian (France)

 Their work together, across languages, borders, and lived histories, is an act of cultural diplomacy.

-What the Project Creates
+What the Project Will Create

-Following the Memory Lab, scholars will undertake months of research to produce analytic reports, which will be woven into an introductory publication by Tigran Amiryan.
+The Refugee, Illuminated brings together scholarship, memory work, and artistic imagination to transform a once-silent archive into a living cultural ecosystem.
+Following the Memory Lab workshop, scholars will now undertake months of research to produce analytic articles, which will be woven into an introductory publication.
 The project then blossoms outward:

-- Publications starting with a creative Zine;
+• Publications starting with a creative print and digital Zine;

-- Symposiums in Europe and the U.S.;
+• Symposiums in Europe and the U.S.;

-- Exhibitions featuring Abkar’s puppets;
+• Exhibitions featuring Abkar’s puppets;

-- Multimedia installations and performances giving voice to Abkar’s characters;
+• Multimedia installations and performances giving voice to Abkar’s characters;

-- Collaborations with artists, filmmakers, technologists, and educators.
+• Collaborations with artists, filmmakers, technologists, and educators.

 This is only the beginning.
 These components are in development.